phil-qa/ddat/README.txt

 This repo contains all the exercises and proposed solutions for supporting DDAT MSE delivery.
+The class image contains these files and a powershell script to sync the repo.

 Setup:
 using the image supplied for the course, all machines should have network visibility of the instructor machine